GeorgeSchiro/GetCert2/README.md

           When a new website is created in IIS for a new SAN value, by default it is setup to use the same physical path as the primary domain.

+-CreateSanSitesForBinding=False

+    Set this switch True to have SAN sites created (if they don't already exist) during the certificate binding phase.
+The primary certificate name on the SAN list (see -CertificateDomainName above) will be bound to the default website as a last resort (if this value is False).

 -DoStagingTests=True